We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-My seat was equipped with an armrest-mounted collapsible tray table.
-You can unfurl it for meals or…
+My seat had an armrest-mounted collapsible tray table.
+You can unfurl it for meals …

 - source